mrahhal/mr-scroll/README.md

 The best custom scroll for the web.

+[DEMO]

 ## Features

 - Custom and easy to style scrollbar
 - Uses the native browser scrollbar behind the scenes -> smooth scrolling, middle mouse click drag works, follows the behavior you're used to
-- Behaves exactly like a native scrollbar (auto detects content size changes, so it's always visually in sync unlike every other custom scrollbar)
+- Behaves exactly like a native scrollbar (detects content size changes, so it's always visually in sync unlike every other custom scrollbar)
 - Different modes and features: normal, overlay, hidden, show on hover, etc
-- Emits various useful events you can handle (scrolled, state changed, position changed, top reached, bottom reached, etc)
+- Emits various useful events you can handle (scrolled, state changed, position changed, top/bottom reached with configurable thresholds, etc)
   - Great for implementing infinite paging
 - Hidden content fade (shows a fading effect to indicate there's hidden content out of view)
 - Works exactly the same across supported browsers
-- Supports mobile browsers
+- Supports mobile browsers (behavior remains the same, scrollbar goes into overlay mode)

 And finally, we have efficient idiomatic wrapper packages for popular frameworks (as of now: angular).

-## Demo

-[TODO]

 ## Packages